Wilmette Public Library: History

 The library was founded in 1901, but traces its origins to private nonprofit lending libraries created as early as 1880.
 It has occupied several different buildings, including one opened in 1905 which was built with a grant from Andrew Carnegie.
 The current building includes an auditorium which is used for concerts, lectures, travelogues, workshops, plays, seminars and artist receptions.

 Private nonprofit lending libraries predated the founding of the Wilmette library.
 In 1880, at a time when Wilmette had only 419 residents, approximately 50 of its residents formed a literary society.
 Using initiation fees and collections taken during lectures, the society bought books for a library collection which they housed in the back of what had been town's earliest store, Kinney's General Store.
 In 1882 the society was incorporated into the "Wilmette Library Association".
 Separately, a "Library and Social Club" formed in 1889 with donated books forming a collection at the Methodist Church.
 This second organization was incorporated as the "Elmwood Library Association" in April 1892.
 A In 1897 the Woman's Club of Wilmette began renting space at a grocery store and circulating books, with its club members acting as librarians.
 At one point the village housed a small collection at Royal Arcanum Hall.

 In 1900, by a vote of 62 to 52, Wilmette taxpayers approved a referendum which would establish a free public library.
-A $2 million dollar tax issue was approved.
+A $2 million tax issue was approved.
 In April 1901, the original six Wilmette Library Directors were elected.
 The library space it rented in the rear of a lumber company.
 The Elmwood Library Association loaned a thousand of its books to the village's new library.
 The library formally opened in 1901.
 In its first year, more than 500 borrowers registered with the library and more than 9,000 volumes were circulated.